Please note that Tapas no longer supports Internet Explorer.

 She resumed her steps slowly, still reluctant, but drawn to that light.

 In the center of it, she found a girl, around fifteen or more.
 She could not see her face clearly at the beginning, but everything below her neck was clear to her eyes.
-Covered in bruises to the toes, her long dark silky hair flowed onto the cold ground over her bony shoulders like a waterfall while she sat.
+Covered in bruises, her long dark silky hair flowed onto the cold ground over her bony shoulders like a waterfall while she sat.

 When the girl smiled, although she could barely see it, Aira strangely felt like it was her first time doing so.
 She tried to remember whether she, herself, ever smiled as genuinely.